Keyfactor/ejbca-ce/lib/readme.txt

 commons-cli-1.0.jar is used to create nice CLI programs.

-Batik-x jars are apache jars, License is Apache.
-The jars are used for creating printouts for labels etc used by the hard token interface.

 bc-x jars are BouncyCastle (http://www.bouncycastle.org), License is BC (BSD like).
 These jars are the cryptographic foundation in EJBCA.